ramblingsofadev/docs/routing.md

 }
 ```

-When our routes get compiled, `users` will be prefixed to the path of any route within the controller.
+When our routes get compiled, the route group path will be prefixed to the path of any route within the controller.
+In the above example, this would create a route with path `users/:id`.

 The following properties can be set in `@RouteGroup`: